chuanqisun/blog/src/posts/20250727-future-of-design.md

 We need an open platform where people can build, run, share, and remix applications.
 This platform would support new types of professionals and markets: domain specialists who create toolkits for their fields; coaches who help users shape their environments through human-AI interaction; and meta-tool builders creating tools that help others create tools.

 Figma Make could have been such a platform.
+So could V0, Loveable, CodePen, GitHub, Notion, and tldraw computer.

 ## Rethink Job Displacement